Misspecification and Unreliable Interpretations in Psychology and Social Science

 \section{Recommendations and Conclusion}

 The replicability crisis has drawn attention to numerous weaknesses in typical psychology and social science research practice.
-However, in our view, issues relating to limited functional form, model misspecification, and unreliable interpretations have not been sufficiently addressed in prior work.
-Indeed, while it is difficult, if not impossible, to quantitatively apportion the crisis according to its myriad causes, in our view the issues covered in this work represent significant contributing factors.
+However, in our view, issues relating to functional misspecification, structural misspecification, and unreliable interpretations have not been sufficiently identified in prior work.
+These issues are characterized by their shared orthogonality to replication and sample-size.
+Indeed, facing any of these issues, replication may actually serve to reinforce flawed conclusions, rather than to highlight and rectify them.